 Versatile Blending Capability

 Coincident disruption refers to a camouflages capability of blending into its surroundings, while not attempting to literally mimic it (as opposed to mimetic camouflage).
 Our patterns are created through an abstract design process; they do not employ HD imagery or photographic elements, as such they do not aim to mimic any specific environment.
 Our testing has demonstrated that the randomness of tonal microstructure consistently delivers the most versatile blending capability over a wider range of habitats.

 As distances increase, one of the major drawbacks of many camouflage systems is the condition of isoluminant equilibrium.
 This phenomenon results in a patterns tones and colours melding and uniting into the appearance of a single tonal value, creating a dark silhouette at distance (blobbing out).
 To counteract this complication, our camouflage employs duo tonal macro pattern elements to enhance visual boundary recognition confusion while assisting with outline boundary deception.

 Years of designing camouflage has led us to develop Random Tonal Microstructure (RTM) as the core framework encompassing our camouflage construction.
-It's use does not employ any geometric elements (pixels, squares, hexagons), nor does it rely on photo-realistic imagery (branches, leaves, grass etc).
-Composing of spattered, random, shapeless, tonal flecks; the use of RTM allows us to achieve coincidental disruption, enabling the perception of a hunter to visually unite with their background.
+It’s use does not employ any geometric elements (pixels, squares, hexagons), nor does it rely on photo-realistic imagery (branches, leaves, grass etc).
+Composing of spattered, random, shapeless, tonal flecks; the use of RTM allows us to achieve coincidental disruption, enabling the hunter to visually unite with their background.

 Our First Production Pattern